-Year 11s achieved a truly magnificent and record-breaking set of GCSE results.
-90% of GCSEs were graded 7-9 (or A-A); a figure which has not been seen before in the school's history, even during the teacher-assessed grading scenarios of 2020 and 2021.
-The overall GCSE pass-rate and top-grade proportion has fallen nationally since the non-examined grades of the past two years, but it has actually increased at NGHS.
-71% of results were Grade 8-9 or A in the old calculation.
+Year 11s once again achieved a truly magnificent set of GCSE results.
+82% of GCSEs were graded 7 9 (or A\ A) and 97% of grades were 9-5, which indicates a strong pass.
+The overall GCSE pass rate and top grade proportion has fallen nationally over the past three years, but it has been maintained at a very impressive level at NGHS.
+32% of results were Grade 9, which is outstanding.
+The school was ranked in the top 30 in the UK.

-In the core subjects, 95% of students secured grades 7-9 in English Language with 93% achieving the same in maths and our Further Maths qualification saw 100% grade A/A equivalent.
+In core subjects, 86% of students secured grades 7 9 in English Literature with 92% achieving the same in maths and our Further Maths qualification saw 94% grade A\/A equivalent.

-French secured 100% of results at grade 7+ and Music exceeded the school's average for top grades.
+French secured 40% of results at grade 9, and Geography, Biology, Art and History all achieved over 80% grades 7-9.
 There are few schools where triple science is taken by every student.
-At NGHS this is the norm and 9 out of 10 students secured top 7-9 (A-A) grades across all three sciences.
+At NGHS this is the norm and 8 out of 10 students secured top 7 9 (A\ A) grades in these subjects.

-Provisional progress figures indicate that our Year 11 students achieved in excess of one grade higher, on average, than would be expected in their top eight results and it was particularly pleasing to see the tremendous results achieved by students who were particularly badly affected by the pandemic and personal medical conditions.
+Provisional progress figures indicate that our Year 11 students achieved more than three-quarters of a grade higher, on average, than would be expected in their top eight results and it was particularly pleasing to see the tremendous results achieved by students who were particularly badly affected by personal difficulties and medical conditions.